brainhack-school2020/mwmaclean-BHS2020/README.md

 Hello!
 I'm currently a PhD student in Cognitive Neuroscience at l'Université de Montréal.
 My main focus is to study cortical visual impairment using MRI techniques.
 Damage to the primary visual areas can result in clinical blindness and prompt a cascade of dynamical structural and functional alterations of the neural networks at both the cortical and subcortical level.
 Following this damage, individuals can sometimes preserve the ability to non consciously process visual information in their blind field, a striking phenomenon know as blindsight.
 My fascination resides in understanding how the brain can process visual information without conscious awareness.

 The overall goal of the current project is to become more proficient with tools to organize, analyze and visualize MRI data learned during the BrainHack Summer School.
-I'm very interested in working with a team or perhaps joining projects if possible (i.e. feel free to send me a message if you are working with diffusion MRI, resting state functional connectivity or fMRI)!

 ## Project definition

 ### Background

-This project will investigate the consequences of a primary visual cortex lesion on cerebral reorganization using magnetic resonance imaging, in particular diffusion MRI and/or resting state functional connectivity.
+This project will explore the steps for analyzing diffusion magnetic resonance imaging data starting from the raw data all the way to data visualization.
+The long term goal is to investigate the consequences of a primary visual cortex lesion on cerebral reorganization using both diffusion MRI and/or resting state functional connectivity.
 For this, I will use previously acquired data from l'Unité de Neuroimagerie Fonctionnelle in Montréal.

 The following objectives represent the next planned steps:
 The first steps will be to try to 1) organize the MRI data in a BIDS friendly format and then 2) preprocess the data.
 Then, I plan to explore 3) analyzing diffusion MRI (i.e. dwi tracking) and 4) perform data visualization.